joshcooper6/diffDiagnosis/README.md

 <br />

 As an administrator, I want to be able to...
-- Add new stories with ease on a dashboard.
+- Add, edit, and delete stories from the convenience of a minimal, straightforward dashboard.
-- Collect payments securely.
+- Add, edit, and delete questions from each story from the dashboard.
-- Track how many users are using the application.
+- Connect and collect payment authorization using a third-party provider, such as Striped.js.
-- Easily collect crash reports for users.
+- Integrate user authorization and manage user database efficiently.